 “It could have been an anxiety-filled time, but it wasn’t,” McCarthy says.
 “My husband and I practiced [meditation].
 We sat together, we played cards, and it ended up being a really nice time.
 I wholly credit that to the class.”
 Finally, doctors gave McCarthy Pitocin, leading to an intense labor that she managed without pain medication.
 “I was able to be in the moment and not freak out—mindfulness let that happen.”

-Judy Cuneo, MD, a mom of four and OB/GYN at Highland Hospital in Oakland, California, is also a former student of Bardacke’s.
+Judy Cuneo, MD, a mom and OB/GYN at UCSF Osher Center for Integrative Medicine in San Francisco, California, is also a former student of Bardacke’s.
 “I wanted to do whatever I could to [give birth] without any pain medication,” Cuneo says.
 “I wanted to fully experience birth.”

 She hails Bardacke’s class as life-changing, noting that she’s since used mindfulness every day—including during all four of her unmedicated births.
 Now, in addition to practicing as an OB for high-risk patients, Cuneo teaches MBCP classes.